 How popular is the baby name Emir in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Emir and check out all the blog posts that mention the name Emir.
+Plus, check out all the blog posts that mention the name Emir.

 According to the Turkish Statistical Institute, the most popular baby names in Turkey in 2015 were Zeynep and Yusuf.

 Here are Turkey’s top 10 girl names and top 10 boy names of 2015:

 In the girls’ top 10, Defne replaces Yağmur.
 (Defne, in 25th place in 2014, was popularized by the Turkish TV show Kiralık Aşk according to Maybe it is Daijirō.)

 In the boys’ top 10, Ayaz replaces Emir.